Dr. Leo Orsino (Dr. O)

 As a parent, grandparent and leader, Leo is passionate about educating and equipping students to succeed in all areas of their learning.
 He looks forward to meeting you and your children at The Bilgrav School.

-Administration, Staff Board & Advisory Team
+Administration, Staff & Faculty

 - Jemicy School & Camp Glencoe (Baltimore, MD)